 - meditation and other relaxation techniques

 Certain things can trigger symptoms or make them worse.
-Part of your treatment plan should be identifying triggers so you can avoid them.
+Part of your treatment plan should include identifying triggers to help you be better able to avoid them.
 Some common triggers are:

 - cold temperatures